How Enforceable is Your Covenant Not to Compete in New Jersey?

 New Jersey’s Blue Pencil Doctrine

 The blue pencil doctrine, as adopted by the courts in New Jersey, permits a judge to limit the scope of a covenant by striking out offending sections of the covenant.
-Under this doctrine, a court will effectively, “rewrite” an otherwise unenforceable or overly-broad covenant, if the restriction is physically capable of being amended by striking out the offensive text while still leaving in place a reasonable and a limited restrictive covenant instead.
-The blue pencil doctrine requires legal counsel to closely evaluate all the facts and competing interests implicated in the language of the covenant.
+Under this doctrine, a court will effectively “rewrite” an otherwise unenforceable or overly-broad covenant if the restriction is physically capable of being amended by striking out the offensive text while still leaving in place a reasonable and limited restrictive covenant instead.
+The blue pencil doctrine requires legal counsel to closely evaluate all the facts and competing interests implicated by the covenant’s language.

 Restrictive Covenants in the Sale of Business

-Litigation over restrictive covenants when a business is sold to a purchaser usually address a prohibition against a seller from starting a competing business for a certain period of time and in a geographical area following the closing of sale.
-While New Jersey courts follow the general rule that a restrictive covenant and a non-compete agreement between an employer and employee must be reasonable, this rule is treated differently from non-compete agreements between a business seller and a business buyer.
-The rationale is that covenants between businesses do not impact an individual’s livelihood as they were paid for their business at closing, and businesses, unlike employees, have equal bargaining power.
+Litigation over restrictive covenants in a business sale usually addresses a prohibition on a seller from starting a competing business for a certain period of time and in a specified geographic area following the sale.
+While New Jersey courts follow the general rule that a restrictive covenant and a non-compete agreement between an employer and an employee must be reasonable, this rule is applied differently to non-compete agreements between a business seller and a business buyer.
+The rationale is that covenants between businesses do not impact an individual’s livelihood, as they were paid for their business at closing, and businesses, unlike employees, have equal bargaining power.
 These restrictive non-competition covenants also allow the purchaser to protect the goodwill of the business he/she purchased, including the company’s reputation and customer contacts.

-Whether a business non-compete is reasonable and therefore enforceable (or not) is a fact-specific analysis into the business sold.
+Whether a business non-compete is reasonable and therefore enforceable (or not) is a fact-specific analysis of the business sold.
 A new start-up business can be a ‘competitor’ if it competes materially with the company that was sold.
 The law does not require an identical product line.
 In several notable cases, the court held that restrictions on competition, preventing the seller from “directly or indirectly” engaging in a host of competing commercial activities, were reasonable.
-As an example, even though there was a geographic restriction covering the entire United States, the buyer was able to persuade the court to take a “closer look,” and the covenant not to compete was upheld to protect the buyer, since the seller manufactured and distributed goods throughout the country.
+For example, even though there was a geographic restriction covering the entire United States, the buyer persuaded the court to take a “closer look,” and the covenant not to compete was upheld to protect the buyer, since the seller manufactured and distributed goods throughout the country.

-As of now, there is no legislative attempt to alter the way in which New Jersey courts view restrictive covenants involving the sale of a business between the former owner and the new purchaser in this context.
+As of now, there is no legislative attempt to alter the way New Jersey courts view restrictive covenants in the context of a business sale between the former owner and the new purchaser.

 Fredrick P. Niemann Esq.